-I hold Josephus by the hand and squint into the wind.
+I hold Josephus by the hand and squint.
+Dust blows in my face.

 Our view is good, but Herod’s was better.
-I sit with students on the stump of a tower (or “keep”) estimated to have been 120 feet tall.
-Herod could climb the stairs of this structure (now tumbled downslope) and scan the horizon from a lofty perch.
+I am sitting with my students on the stump of a tower (or “keep”) estimated to have been 120 feet tall.
+Herod could climb the stairs of this structure (now tumbled downslope) and scan the horizon from a more lofty perch.
 Looking north along the Judean backbone, he could pick out the Mount of Olives.
-It cast a shadow over Jerusalem every morning.
 Looking south, he could see, or almost feel, really, the opening up of a vast desert.
 Spice caravans crossed this expanse, shouldering taxable cargo.
 Looking west, he could see Bethlehem (less than four miles away) squatting on the ridge.
 It was a rustic village of no account, like so many others in his fist.
 And looking east, directly into the sunrise, was his raison d’être, at least from a Roman perspective.
 Beyond what any eye could capture or western mind could fathom, lay a powerful empire.
 It was equal to, if not greater than Rome itself.

-As the king stood atop his tower, squinting into the wind, he was keenly aware that his eyes were not his own.
+As the king stood atop his tower he was keenly aware that his eyes were not his own.
 They were on loan from Caesar Augustus.
 They had to be stern.
 And they had to look east.
 Judea was stretched taut, quivering with tension.
 It was a tripwire between empires.
 And Herod’s job was to maintain it.

-I flip a small rock over the edge of the wall.
+I flip a rock over the edge.
 It bounces several times downslope and disappears.
-The sound continues to ricochet.
+The sound ricochets.

 To more fully grasp the historical context of the Christmas story, three movements from this first century (BC) cold war must be kept in mind.